 In general, a non-U.S. corporation will be a passive foreign investment company, or a PFIC, for any taxable year in which (i) 75% or more of its gross income consists of passive income, or the income test, or (ii) 50% or more of the average value of its assets (generally determined on a quarterly basis) consists of assets that produce, or are held for the production of, passive income, or the asset test.
-For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the ordinary shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation.
+For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the ordinary shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes interest, dividends, gains from certain property transactions, rents and royalties (other than certain rents or royalties derived in the active conduct of a trade or business).
 Cash is a passive asset for PFIC purposes.
 Goodwill is an active asset under the PFIC rules to the extent attributable to activities that produce active income.

 The assets shown on our balance sheet are expected to consist primarily of cash and cash equivalents for the foreseeable future.
 Therefore, whether we will satisfy the asset test for the current or any future taxable year will depend largely on the value of our goodwill and on how quickly we utilize the cash in our business.
 We cannot give any assurance as to whether we will be a PFIC for the current or any future taxable year because (i) the value of our goodwill may be determined by reference to the market price of our ADSs, which may be volatile given the nature and early stage of our business, (ii) we expect to hold a significant amount of cash, and (iii) a company's PFIC status is an annual determination that can be made only after the end of each taxable year.
-In addition, prior to commercialization of our product candidates, we may have significantly more passive income than active income for a relevant taxable year even though our overall losses significantly exceed the amount of our overall income, and it is not clear how to apply the income test in these circumstances.
-We believe that it is reasonable to take the position that if our overall losses exceed our passive income, we would not be a PFIC if we otherwise would not be a PFIC under the assets test for the relevant taxable year, but there can be no assurance that the Internal Revenue Service will respect, or a court will uphold, this position.
+In addition, prior to commercialization of our product candidates, we could be a PFIC for any taxable year in which our interest and other investment income constitutes 75% or more of our total gross income.